What Cybersecurity Analysts Do: Roles and Responsibilities

 Importance of Cybersecurity in Today’s Digital Landscape

 More businesses and personal activities are online now, making cybersecurity more important than ever.
-Cybersecurity analysts are the first line of defense.
+Cybersecurity experts are the first line of defense.
 They work to stop threats that could harm an organization’s data, disrupt operations, and cause big financial and reputation losses.

 Read More: Why is Cyber Security Important?